semond/html2md/README.md

 `html2md` is a Python script that downloads HTML from a URL, optionnally passing it through Instapaper’s mobilizer, and then converts it to Markdown.

+**This project is now deprecated**. `html2text` supports downloading from HTTP by itself nowadays, and instapaper have closed their API.
+As such, there's no point in this small wrapper, which I haven't used for years anyway.

 ## Command line

 Command line usage: